 Predict customer behavior

 AI databases analyze vast amounts of customer data to predict behavior, preferences, and purchasing patterns.
-For example, a retail company can use it to analyze purchase history and browsing behavior, creating personalized marketing campaigns, offering targeted promotions, and improving inventory management.
+For example, a retail company can use it to analyze purchase history and browsing behavior, create personalized marketing campaigns, offer targeted promotions, and improve inventory management.

 Prevent and detect fraud